acm-uiuc/til/_til/rails/migrating-up-down-up.md

+---
-# Migrating Up Down Up
+title: Migrating Up Down Up
+category: rails
+---

 When writing Rails migrations, it is good to define, when possible, what should happen when migrating *up* and what should happen when migrating